jpildush/BankApplication/README.md

 # BankApplication
-Banking Application Programmed in Java
+Banking Application with Both Server and Client Side - Programmed in Java